 |This hyena was curious as to our intentions.|

-Yesterday, I finished the fifth and final 2000 word post which ended up at over 3600 words.
+Yesterday, I finished the fifth and final 2000 word post, which was over 3600 words.
 It was an article about how to travel long term with or without medical issues, insurance concerns, prescription refills, emergency solutions, and seeking medical care while abroad.
-It’s a comprehensive post, centered around our personal experiences after all these years.
+It’s a comprehensive post centered around our personal experiences after all these years.
 It will be available tomorrow or the following day.

 |Cheetah blocking the road.|

-As for the package, this morning I received an email from FedEx stating the package will be delivered by Wednesday.
-We’ll see if that will actually transpire.
+As for the package, this morning, I received an email from FedEx stating the parcel would be delivered by Wednesday.
+We’ll see if that will transpire.

 |Most likely a mom and a maturing baby, butt to butt, in quiet repose.|